 With his savings from a computer and printing shop, Santos purchased a piece of land suitable for backyard farming in Palawan.
 There, he established a productive farm, growing crops like pechay, lettuce, and bokchoy, which he supplies to local restaurants and markets.

-In 2016, Santos discovered the AFC and soon became the chairperson of the Highly Urbanized City Agricultural and Fishery Council (HUCAFC) of Puerto Princesa, Palawan.
-Under his leadership, the HUCAFC became actively involved in the various initiatives of the City Agriculture Office (CAO), including seed and fertilizer distribution, coastal clean-up drives, and tree-planting activities.
-Another CAO’s initiative that the HUCAFC participated on was the project called “Love Affair with Nature,” requiring newlyweds to plant mangroves to preserve fish habitats.
+In 2016, Santos discovered the AFC and soon became the chairperson of the Highly Urbanized City Agricultural and Fishery Council (HUCAFC) of Puerto Princesa City, Palawan.
+Under his leadership, the HUCAFC became actively involved in the various initiatives of the City Agriculture Office (CAO), including seeds and fertilizer distribution and other intervention.
+To maintain the partnership and support to the Local Government Unit activities, HUCAFC participated in various activities such as coastal clean-up drives and tree planting activities like “Love Affair with Nature”.

-To further assist the HUCAFC, the LGU arranged for the Gintong Butil Farm, a demonstration farm managed by the CAO, to serve as a drop-off point of their produce for the Kadiwa on wheels.
-The CAO also offered the Farm to serve as a venue for the additional meetings of the HUCAFC and has included them in its budget to shoulder the meeting expenses.
+To further assist the HUCAFC, the CAO arranged for the Gintong Butil Farm, a demonstration farm managed by the said office, to serve as a drop-off point of their produce for the Kadiwa on wheels.
+The CAO also offered the Farm to serve as a venue for the additional meetings and training of the HUCAFC, as well as for farmers and fisherfolks.
+The office of the City Agriculturist allocated funds for these meetings and training.
 An office space was also dedicated to the HUCAFC within the CAO for Santos to receive urgent concerns from stakeholders and sign documents.

 To better address issues in the fisheries sector, Santos invited the Puerto Princesa City Fisheries and Aquatic Resources Management Council chairperson to join the HUCAFC.
 The council also monitored DA-funded projects monthly to ensure that they remain beneficial to their stakeholders.